PundiAI/fx-core/docs/proto/fx-proto-docs.md

 ### UpdateDenomAliasProposal
 UpdateDenomAliasProposal is a gov Content type to update denom alias

+Deprecated: Do not use.
+As of the Cosmos SDK release v0.46.x, there is no longer a need for an explicit MsgUpdateDenomAlias.update denomAlias a simple MsgUpdateChainOracles can be invoked from the x/gov module via a v1 governance proposal.

 | Field | Type | Label | Description |